graphboltdev/docs/docs/query-inspector/resolver-details.md

 # Resolver details

-This window provides informaiton about what happened inside a specific resolver execution.
+This window provides information about what happened inside a specific resolver execution.

 ![Resolver Details](./img/resolver-details.png)